 Key benefits: HSAs allow for flexible use of contributions, employers can contribute to the plan, functions much like an IRA after you turn 65 and the entire HSA contribution is tax-deductible.

 Drawbacks: May be expensive to set up, and the investment options may be limited.
 You may not want to invest vital health care funds in risky investments, and there are typically lower returns on safe investments.
 Here are some other concerns with health savings accounts.

 And finally, if you’ve exhausted the other retirement savings options or they don’t apply, you can always save money in a taxable brokerage account.
 You won’t get any help from your employer here – no cash match, for example – but you can invest in what you want and you can choose the broker that works best for you.
 So if you’re searching for low-cost brokers or you need to trade specific funds for free, you can do that.

 Key benefits: No limit on contributions, complete flexibility in investment choices, potential to access low-cost options compared to a 401(k) are some major perks that come with this type of account.

 Drawbacks: Realized capital gains are taxable, and that can make a big dent in your earnings.

 While having a company-sponsored 401(k) plan is great, workers have other options if their employer doesn’t offer this type of retirement plan.
 IRAs are a natural replacement for 401(k) plans, though savers won’t benefit from the employer match.
-For the self-employed, the solo 401(k) is a fantastic option, given its ability to sock away so much income and grow it tax-free.
+For the self-employed, the solo 401(k) is a fantastic option, given its ability to protect so much income and grow it tax-free.